 Remember that timelines are actionable.
 Right-clicking a point in the timeline brings up a context menu with drill-downs and other options to jump to information related to the data in the timeline.

 For every active device linked to the user, find one or several timelines associated to it.
+If Cross-Engine features are enabled in the Finder, the section includes those devices located on any Engine; otherwise, the section only displays the devices located on the Engine to which the Finder is currently connected.
 The information displayed in the timelines depends on the platform of the device.
 For Windows or Mac devices, a main timeline groups all the information available.
 Click the plus icon to the left of the name of the Windows or Mac device to expand the main timeline into its individual components.
 Mobile devices display the times of synchronization with the server.

 |Windows or Mac||Mobile|